kushidesign/kushi/README.md

 If you would like to prefix your generated classes with something other than an auto-generated string, you can make use of several kushi-specific properties in the attribute map that you pass to `sx`.
 These keys and values are only used by the macro at compile time and are removed in the attribute map that is returned by `sx`.

 The most common use case for this would be setting a global `:prefix` value, and then providing an `:ident` value (in the attr map) to some or all of your calls to `sx`.
 If you do this on a project-wide basis, you will need to make sure that your all your `:ident` values (or combos of `:ancestor` and `:ident`) are globally unique.
+The (kushi) compiler will warn you if you try to do this.

 ```Clojure
 ;; In your kushi.edn map ...